 If one looks up the word “ego” in a dictionary, one is left with the following definition:

 “Ego, in psychoanalytic theory, that portion of the human personality which is experienced as the “self” or “I” and is in contact with the external world through perception.
 It is said to be the part that remembers, evaluates, plans, and in other ways is responsive to and acts in the surrounding physical and social world […]” – Encyclopedia Britannica

 So what about female qualities then?
-Shamanic traditions from around the world have long recognized the Mother – the Earth – or Pachamama as an integral part of reality.
-This is because they understand that female energy is crucial in counterbalancing the dominant ways of the men.
-Rather than seeing things as separate, female energy sees things as wholes.
-It realizes that we as humans are only part of a larger system that is both fragile and highly interdependent at the same time.
-In other words, eco is more important to it than ego.
+Shamanic traditions from around the globe have long recognized that Earth – the Mother – or Pachamama is an integral part of reality.
+What these cultures understand is that life’s feminine aspect is a crucial component in counterbalancing the assertive ways of the male.
+Rather than seeing things as being separate, the feminine sees things as wholes.
+It realizes that we as humans are only part of a larger system that is both fragile and interdependent.

-Logically and in contrast to the male approach, female energy’s main strategy for dealing with the world is cooperation.
-It’s tactics for achieving cooperation are, compassion, intuition and creativity; characteristics that are mostly associated with the right hemisphere of the brain.
+Logically, the female’s main strategy for interacting with the world is cooperation.
+It does so by employing compassion and intuition; characteristics that are often associated with the right hemisphere of the brain.

-Unfortunately, in the Western societies of today female qualities are not encouraged anymore.
-Quite to the contrary: many regard them as weak and irrational.
-If the female way of doing things was like the male, it would naturally demand proper recognition by its male counterpart.
-However, with its focus being on cooperation, it has allowed itself to be suppressed by male energy.
+Unfortunately, in today’s Western societies female qualities are not really encouraged anymore.
+In fact, many regard them as weak and irrational.
+If the female way was like the male, it would naturally demand recognition.
+However, with its focus being on cooperation, it has allowed itself to be suppressed.